Enums and match

 donotation built on sum types - std.functional:

-Maybe<T>andEither<L, R> - Error handling: dusk’s
+Maybe<T>andEither<L, R> - Error handling: Dusk’s

 errortype, which is separate from enums